 Walk around to the back of the church and look for a much smaller bronze plaque in the parking lot next door where Mack’s Cafe once stood.
 This is where Jackson and his family fled after they had peacefully exited the church only to be met with hostile reactions from police and other law enforcement, including the trooper who shot the unarmed Jackson.
 Although the location is easy to find, the plaque can be missed if you are not looking carefully.
 Read the marker for more information about Jackson’s death and the event that inspired the Selma-to-Montgomery marches, a major chapter in the American Civil Rights Movement of the 1950s and 1960s.

-Down the street is the town’s bookstore and coffee house, As Time Goes By (418 Washington St.; 334–683–6757).
-Here you will find Charles Flaherty, who will sell you a book, pour you a cup of coffee, serve you a piece of pie and even spin records from the 20s, 30s, 40s, 50s or 60s depending on the time of day on his music clock.
-Flaherty opens the store on selected days and the hours are limited, so call ahead.
+Down the street is the town’s bookstore and coffeehouse, As Time Goes By (418 Washington St.; 334–683–6757).
+At the bookstore As Time Goes By, you can buy a book, have a cup of coffee and some pie and even listen to records from the 1920s through the 1960s.
+The store opens only on select days and the hours are limited, so call ahead.

 See a Working Plantation

 Seven miles west of Marion on AL Highway 14 is the site of one of Alabama’s last active plantations, the Moore-Webb-Holmes Plantation (AL 14, Folsom; 334–683–9955).
 The land has been passed down for generations from William Moore, who came to Alabama and homesteaded the original 80 acres in 1819 shortly before Alabama gained statehood.
 Now operated by the sixth-generation descendants, the farm offers tours, which not only take you back in time, but also showcase the family’s current practices of producing grass-fed beef, organic gardening and self-sustainability.
 While there is not a big white plantation home on the tour, most of the buildings are original to the site and include a log house, plantation store and tenant quarters.
-Call ahead for a group or individual tour or visit during the annual Fall-n-Folsom Festival.
+Call ahead for a group or individual tour.

 Visit Historic Greensboro